-“My name is Grace Ha, and because of the alphabet I am constantly stuck next to Miranda Hall.
-I hate it….she is mean and a bully and treats the 9th graders like dirt!
-Her locker is next to mine, we are together in gym class, and whenever we have a class together there she is right next to me.
+“My name is Grace, and I am constantly stuck in classes with Miranda Hall.
+I hate it.
+She is rude and so stuck up!
+Whenever we have a class together, there she is right next to me with her nose up in the air.
 Then one day in math I saw it.
 Big tears coming down her face, her head lowered in an attempt to hide.
-I never knew the problem but from then on I decided to treat her like everyone else….as a person who needed to know about Jesus.
+I never knew the problem but from then on I decided to treat her like everyone else—as a person who needed to know about Jesus.
 The problem was I didn’t know where to start.
 How do you share Christ with someone you don’t even like?”
 In what way can you relate to Grace?

 1. Read Acts 8:26.
 How does the story begin?

 2. Read Acts 8:27–28.
 What happens once Philip starts down this road?

 3. Read Acts 8:29–35.
 How does God’s Spirit lead Philip in these verses?

 4. Who does Philip focus on as he explains the Scripture to the Ethiopian?

 5. Read Acts 8:36–40.
 How does the Ethiopian respond once Philip tells him about Jesus?